Scaffolding

 (4) Where a scaffold is to be used for bricklaying, masonry or other heavy work, an employer shall ensure that the spacing of vertical supports and bearers of a scaffold does not exceed 2.1 m on centres.

-132. An employer shall ensure that a wood plank in a scaffold
+132. An employer and a contractor shall each ensure that a sawn lumber plank in a scaffold

 (b) has a span not longer than 3 m,